guptajay/NTUOSS-ArduinoWorkshop/README.md

 ![Arduino](https://upload.wikimedia.org/wikipedia/commons/thumb/8/87/Arduino_Logo.svg/640px-Arduino_Logo.svg.png)

-This workshop is based on Arduino Uno and assumes elementary knowledge of C Programming.
+This workshop is based on Arduino Uno and assumes elementary knowledge of C++ Programming.

 > **Disclaimer** - This document is only meant to serve as a reference for the attendees of the workshop.
 > It does not cover all the concepts or implementation details discussed during the actual workshop.